Selfless African grey parrots get by with a little help from friends

 Working at the Loro Parque research station in Spain, they placed pairs of grey parrots and blue-headed macaws in boxes alongside each other with an exchange hole between the two, and a hole facing a human experimenter that was either kept open or closed.

-In the first round, seven out of eight grey parrots were willing to transfer tokens in their possession to their neighbors so that their friends could feast when they could not.
+In the first round, seven out of eight grey parrots were willing to transfer tokens in their possession to their neighbours so that their friends could feast when they could not.

-The fact they did so without knowing they would later be tested in the other role showed that those giving were not expecting the favor to be returned, said von Bayern.
+The fact they did so without knowing they would later be tested in the other role showed that those giving were not expecting the favour to be returned, said von Bayern.

 Significantly, the grey parrots appeared to understand the nature of the task, as opposed to acting out of playfulness.
 When they saw the other parrot had an opportunity for exchange, they'd pass a token over - but otherwise, they would not.